miyamot0/scarf-ui/README.md

 -   Move to cookie storage for theming (hydration headaches)
 -   Heatmaps for individual areas of interest
 -   Tooltips for ease of coder reference
+-   Note taking
+-   Visual edits for clarity
+-   Fixes for table issues

 ### Version 0.3.0